cltl/reference-framing-perspective/README.md

 Co-located with LREC-COLING 2024

-When: between May 20th to May 25th (LREC-COLING conference)
+* When: between May 20th to May 25th (LREC-COLING conference)
-Where: Torino, Italy (co-located with LREC-COLING 2024) Deadline for submissions: tba
+* Where: Torino, Italy (co-located with LREC-COLING 2024)
+* Deadline for submissions: tba
+* Paper submission link: tba

 ## Call for Papers